 Acceptance and Commitment Skills Group

-This is a two-day workshop devoted to helping you encounter depression and anxiety differently and pursue a full and meaningful life.
+This is a 6-week group devoted to helping you encounter depression and anxiety differently and pursue a full and meaningful life.

 What is ACT?

 Acceptance and Commitment Therapy (ACT) is a relatively new form of therapy which helps you relate differently to your anxious feelings, depressed moods, worrying mind, self-defeating behaviors, and/or anything else that causes you problems.
 The aim of ACT is to limit the ways these run your life.

 What do you mean by acceptance and commitment?